JoeyEremondi/learn-you-a-haskell/pages/04-syntax-in-functions.md

 sense to match stuff against `(xs ++ [x,y,z])` or just `(xs ++ [x])`, but because of the nature of lists, you can't do that.

-*Note:* Not only can we call functions as infix with backticks, we can also define them using backticks.
-Sometimes it's easier to read that way.

 Let it be
 ---------